Towards a Hands-Free Query Optimizer through Deep Learning: Learning-based Query Optimization: Research Challenges

-Inspired by our experience with ReJOIN~\cite{rejoin} as well as other existing work on the area~\cite{qo_state_rep}, we argue that applications of \DRL theory to query optimization is both promising and possible.
+Inspired by our experience with ReJOIN~\cite{rejoin} as well as other existing work in the area~\cite{qo_state_rep}, we argue that applications of \DRL theory to query optimization is both promising and possible.
 However, we next identify three key research challenges that must be overcome in order to achieve an end-to-end \DRL-powered query optimizer.
-Afterwards, we propose a number of new research directions to potentially address these challenges.

-\sparagraph{Search Space Size} {While previous work~\cite{rejoin} has demonstrated that reinforcement learning techniques can find good policies in limited search spaces (e.g., join order enumeration in isolation)}, the entire search space for execution plans is significantly larger. {The ReJOIN prototype required 8000 iterations to become competitive with the PostgreSQL optimizer, and in that case only join ordering was considered (no index or operator selection, etc.).} Accounting for operator selection, access path selection, etc. creates such a large search space that approaches from earlier work cannot be easily scaled up. {In fact, a naive extension of ReJOIN to cover the entire execution plan search space yielded a model that did not out-perform random choice even with 72 hours of training time.} Theoretical results~\cite{near_opt_rl} support this observation, suggesting that adding additional non-trivial dimensions to the problem increases convergence time drastically.
+\sparagraph{Search Space Size} {While previous work~\cite{rejoin} has demonstrated that reinforcement learning techniques can find good policies in limited search spaces (e.g., join order enumeration in isolation)}, the entire search space for execution plans is significantly larger. {The ReJOIN prototype required 9000 iterations to become competitive with the PostgreSQL optimizer, and in that case only join ordering was considered (no index or operator selection, etc.).} Accounting for operator selection, access path selection, etc. creates such a large search space that approaches from earlier work cannot be easily scaled up. {In fact, a naive extension of ReJOIN to cover the entire execution plan search space yielded a model that did not out-perform random choice even with 72 hours of training time.} Theoretical results~\cite{near_opt_rl} support this observation, suggesting that adding additional non-trivial dimensions to the problem increases convergence time drastically.

 \sparagraph{Performance Indicator} Deep reinforcment learning algorithms generally make several assumptions about the metric to optimize, i.e., the \emph{reward signal}, that are difficult to guarantee in the context of query optimization.
 Abstractly, the metric to optimize in query optimization is the latency of the resulting execution plan.
 However, we next discuss why using latency as a reward signal leads to two unfortunate complications, namely that the query latency offers neither a \emph{dense} nor a \emph{linear} reward signal.